 A 'mockumentary' about David Moore, the filmmaker who first dreamed of "sharks in a tornado" and brought on disaster by using real sharks.
 The first SHARKNADO was to be a movie never seen, ...
 See full summary »

 Survivors escape to a deserted atoll, after their boat during a Semester at Sea ship is sunk by a mutated two-headed shark.
 But when the atoll starts flooding, no one is safe from the double jaws of the monster.

 As shark-infested storms grow stronger and more complex, the world braces for the inevitable - a global sharknado.
 This year, the mission gets personal for chainsaw-wielding leader Fin Shepard and his bionic wife, April, when their young son gets trapped in a sharknado and is transported all over the world.Written by

 (at around 59 mins) When tossing the three coins in the Trevi Fountain, the fountain that appears in Three Coins in the Fountain (1954), in the background you can hear the six-note theme to that film.
 See more »

 (at around 15 mins) The double-decker bus they drive in London is not a British one.
 It has the entrance on the right side for right hand driving traffic.
 See more »

-A couple of the opening credits (including the title) are shown with the same font as the Raiders of the Lost Ark (1981) credits.
+A couple of the opening credits (including the title) are shown with the same font as the Indiana Jones and the Raiders of the Lost Ark (1981) credits.
 The rest of the credits don't appear until the 21-minute mark, through the franchise's regular title sequence.
 See more »

 Was this review helpful to you?